fernandoeick/demo-project/README.md

 This repository is composed by the following components:

-## Docker
+## The App Folder
-Creates a containerized application. `demo-app` is just a webpage composed by a single html file.
-The html webpage is deployed in a container created from the `nginx` base image and it is exposed to the port 80.
-The `Jenkinsfile` creates the pipeline that will be building the docker image, pushing it to the docker registry and then deploys it to the kubernetes deployment.
+Creates a containerized docker application.
+The `demo-app` is just a web page composed of a single HTML file.
+The html webpage is deployed in a container made from the nginx base image and exposed to port 80.
+The Jenkinsfile available in the app folder, creates a pipeline that will provide all the needed stages to build the docker image, to push it to the proper docker registry, and then to deploy it to the Kubernetes cluster.

-## k8s
+## The K8s Resources
-Creates a minimal kubernetes cluster resources.
-It provided a deployment, ready to get the docker image pushed to the docker registry.
-The deployment is setting the replicaset set to the value 3.
-This k8s components folder are also providing the pod and the service, that will expose the nginx service.
+Available in the `k8s` folder, it creates the minimal Kubernetes cluster resources.
+It provides a deployment, which is ready to get the docker image previously pushed to the docker registry.
+The ReplicaSet is also created as well as a service, which will expose the nginx running the web application.
-Complementar to that, we are providing the installation of the metrics server and and hpa to provide pods auto scalation using the cpu metric.
+Complementary to that, we are providing the installation of the metrics-server and hpa to provide auto scalation of the pods, using the CPU metric.

-## Terraform
+## The Terraform Components
-Provision in the aws the minimal needed resources to create an eks cluster.
-Terraform is creating: 1 vpc, 1 private subnet, 2 public subnets, the route tables and the associations and the eks cluster.
-The eks cluster is being provisioned using the version `1.30` and it will create 2 nodes minimun and 2 nodes max.
+Using Terragrunt to create an abstraction, it will provision in the `aws` the minimal resources needed to create an `eks` cluster.
+The Terraform available is creating the following resources: `vpc`, `a private subnet`, `public subnets`in two different availability zones, the `route tables`, the `route tables associations` and the `eks` cluster.
+The eks cluster is provisioned using the version `1.30` and the cluster will be composed by `2 nodes min` and `3 nodes max`.
-The terraform backend is a S3 bucket.
+Terraform backend is using a S3 bucket.

-## Script
+## The Scripts
-Contains some useful scripts:
+The `scripts` folder contains some useful scripts:
+- `build_and_deploy_image.sh`: this script will build the docker image and then will push the docker image to the remote registry
 - `build_and_run_app.sh`: script will build the docker image and will run a container from that image.
 It is ideal to validate the container and the application code, running and validating it locally before promoting.
-- `shutdown_app.sh`: stop and remove all containers to clean all the trash generated from multiple executions
-- `deploy_image.sh`: will push the docker image created to the remote registry
 - `create_k8s_resources.sh`: it will create all the kubernetes componentes defined in the `k8s` folder
 - `destroy_k8s_resources.sh`: it will destroy all the kubernetes componentes defined in the `k8s` folder
 - `generate_load.sh`: will emulate a high traffic in the cluster to force the pods to scale according the metrics defined in the `hpa.yaml`
+- `shutdown_app.sh`: stop and remove all containers to clean all the trash generated from multiple executions

 ## Execution Order
-To make everything available locally execute the following commands in this order:
+To make everything available locally execute the following commands in this strict order:

-In the scripts folder:
-`./scripts/build_and_run_app.sh` and then `./scripts/deploy_image.sh`

 In the terraform folder:
-Navigate to: `envs/sandbox`
+- Navigate to: `envs/sandbox`
-Execute: `terragrunt init`, then `terragrunt plan` and finally `terragrunt apply` It will make a EKS cluster available in the AWS.
+- Execute: `terragrunt init`, then `terragrunt plan` and finally `terragrunt apply`
+- It will make a EKS cluster available in the AWS.
 This code takes around ~10 to ~15 minutes to finish

-In the scripts folder again:
+In the scripts folder:
+- Execute: `./scripts/build_and_deploy_image.sh`
+- It will generate the docker image and will upload it to the registry

+Still in the scripts folder:
+- Execute: `./creates_k8s_resources.sh`
-`./creates_k8s_resources.sh` to create all the kubernetes componentes in the eks cluster provisioned.
+- It will create all the kubernetes components in the eks cluster previous provisioned
-It will make the webapp available in your localhost in the port 8080
+- It will make the webapp available in your localhost in the port 8080 by doing a port-forward of the service

-If you have a Jenkins instance runnning, you can create a Jenkins pipeline with the Jenkinsfile available.
-The Jenkins file will provide all this steps as automated stages.
-Terraform should run prior the Jenkins pipeline.
+If you have a Jenkins instance runnning:
+- You can create a Jenkins pipeline with the Jenkinsfile available in the `app`folder
+- The Jenkins pipeline will automate all the build and deploy steps
+- Terraform should run prior the Jenkins pipeline anyway

+## Improvements
+We need to make the docker registry easier to maintain.
+Currently, the registry and the repository information are defined in three or four different locations in the code.
+To replace the current registry and repository we need to find and change all occurrences in the code.